Constraints from a many-body method on spin-independent dark matter scattering off electrons using data from germanium and xenon detectors: Results and Discussions

-In Fig.~\ref{fig:ex-plot}, the exclusion limits derived in Ref.~\citep{EssigPRD:2017}, using the same XENON10 and XENON100 data, are compared.~\footnote{The conversion $\sigma_{e}=c_{1}^{2}\mu_{\chi e}^{2}/\pi$ and $\bar{\sigma}_{e}=d_{1}^{2}\mu_{\chi e}^{2}/\left(\pi(m_{e}\alpha)^{4}\right)$ with $\mu_{\chi e}=m_{\chi}m_{e}/(m_{\chi}+m_{e})$ is used.} The differences in the overall exclusion curves are obvious and most likely of theoretical origins.
+In Fig.~\ref{fig:ex-plot}, the exclusion limits derived in Refs.~\cite{EssigPRD:2017,Aprile:2019xxb}, using the same xenon data sets, are compared.~\footnote{The conversion $\sigma_{e}=c_{1}^{2}\mu_{\chi e}^{2}/\pi$ and $\bar{\sigma}_{e}=d_{1}^{2}\mu_{\chi e}^{2}/\left(\pi(m_{e}\alpha)^{4}\right)$ with $\mu_{\chi e}=m_{\chi}m_{e}/(m_{\chi}+m_{e})$ is used.} The differences in the overall exclusion curves are obvious and most likely of theoretical origins.
 In Fig.~\ref{fig:comp}, we use a sample case to illustrate the difference in predicted event numbers as a function of $n_{e}$.
 For both types of interactions, our results are comparatively smaller at small $n_{e}$ but bigger at large $n_{e}$.
 This provides a qualitative explanation for the overall differences observed in the exclusion curves: The larger the DM mass $m_{\chi}$, the larger its kinetic energy and hence the increasing chance of higher energy scattering that produces more $n_{e}$.
 Therefore, our calculations yield tighter constraints on $c_{1}$ for heavier DM particles, but looser for lighter DM particles.
-As for the long-range interaction, the low-energy cross section is so dominant that the derivation of exclusion limit is dictated by the one-electron event, i.e., the first bin.
-As a result, the larger event number (by about one order of magnitude) predicted in Ref.~\citep{EssigPRD:2017} leads to a better constraint on $d_{1}$ by a similar size.
+As for the long-range interaction, the low-energy cross section is so dominant that the derivation of exclusion limit with the XENON10 data is dictated by the one-electron event, i.e., the first bin.
+Consequently, the larger event number predicted in Ref.~\cite{EssigPRD:2017} leads to a better constraint on $d_{1}$ by a similar size.
+As for XENON100, its higher energy threshold cut out most sensitivity to low $n_e$ events, so both exclusion curves become similar.
+While there is no exclusion from Ref.~\cite{Aprile:2019xxb} to compare, we note that the analysis without $Q_y$ cutoff does improve the constraint substantially.

-The theoretical discrepancy shown in Fig.~\ref{fig:comp} is certainly puzzling.
-State-of-the-arts atomic calculations such as (MC)RRPA are typically good at the level of a few percent, but even with a very conservative $20\%$ error we estimate for our frozen core approximation, it is not enough to accommodate the difference.
-We emphasize that the success of (MC)RRPA in benchmarking the initial and final many-body wave functions of Ge and Xe critically depend on its being a relativistic treatment and inclusion of electron-electron correlation, which is known to be important particularly for excited states.
-Compared with the nonrelativistic and purely mean-field treatments of Refs.~\citep{Essig:2011nj,Essig:PRL2012,EssigPRD:2017,DarkSide:2018}, our approach should be considered a better starting point to calculate the atomic ionization by LDM.
-Meanwhile, given the important implication of these calculations, the theoretical discrepancy we report in this paper should be known to the communities and further investigation of related atomic many-body problems warranted.